POPULATION (MILLION) 2,1

 Unemployment eased in 2016 and early 2017, helped by public investment and employment programs, but labor force participation fell to its lowest since 2012.
 Public investment in infrastructure should sustain employment creation.
 Poverty is expected to continue to decline, propelled by job creation.

-Macedonia’s economy is closely linked to Europe as a customer for exports and source of investment, and has suffered as a result of prolonged weakness in the euro zone.
-Unemployment has remained consistently high at about 23% but may be overstated based on the existence of an extensive gray market, estimated to be between 20% and 45% of GDP, which is not captured by official statistics.
+Macedonia’s economy is closely linked to Europe as a customer for exports and source of investment, and has suffered as a result of prolonged weakness in the eurozone.

-In 2017 NBRM conducted different stress-test scenarios on banking sector sensitivity to increased credit risk, liquidity shocks, and insolvency shocks.
-All tests showed that the banking sector is healthy and resilient to such shocks, with capital adequacy ratio remaining well above the legally required minimum of 8%.
+In 2018 NBRNM conducted regular stress-tests on banking sector sensitivity to different risks.
+All tests showed that the banking sector is healthy and resilient to such shocks, with its capital adequacy ratio remaining well above the legally required minimum of eight percent in all scenarios.
 Banking supervision is in full compliance with BASEL 2 recommendations, and it is currently implementing provisions of BASEL 3 standards.

 Once a healthcare leader in the region, the Republic of Macedonia is now struggling to maintain its healthcare system at an average level and its once good reputation.
 A lot of changes have been introduced in order to reverse the effects of the loss of high quality staff and the decay of medical facilities, but such improvements are currently not or little visible.